Skip to content

 The permit does not apply to:

-• Content that involves no payment, gifts, or services
+- Personal content with no promotional intent - Self-promotion of one's own registered business - Content that involves no payment, gifts, or services

 When content includes promotion in exchange for value, the permit requirement applies.

-Creators who complete registration can continue publishing sponsored content without disruption.
-Those who do not may face enforcement measures outlined by regulation.
+The Advertiser Permit establishes clear rules for sponsored social media content in Dubai.
+Creators who completed registration can continue publishing sponsored content without disruption.
+Those who have not may face enforcement measures as outlined by UAE regulation.